A Sick Day for Amos McGee

 Parents Need to Know

-Parents need to know that the illustrator of this book won the 2011 Caldecott Medal for best picture book, and it's easy to see why.
-Woodblock illustrations mix with mostly soft colors -- and a bright red balloon -- to lull readers into this gentle tale about the importance of kindness and taking care of others.
+Parents need to know that A Sick Day for Amos McGee, by Philip C. Stead and illustrated by Erin E Stead, won the 2011 Caldecott Medal for best picture book, and it's easy to see why.
+Woodblock illustrations in mostly soft colors -- and a bright red balloon -- draw readers into this gentle tale about the importance of kindness and taking care of others.
 Because Amos has spent so much time being a friend to the animals at the zoo, they are there for him when he needs them most.

 When a kindly zoo keeper wakes up feeling sick, he must stay home.
 So, the animals he faithfully looks after decide to come to his house to take care of him -- and cheer him up.

-Families can talk about taking care of one another.
+Families can talk about how the animals take care of their zookeeper in A Sick Day for Amos McGee.
 What are some things that you like when you are sick -- playing games, having tea, snuggling?
 What are some things you can do for other family members when they're not feeling well?

 Why do you think the animals decided to pay Amos a visit at his house?
 Were they just lonely -- or was it something else?